jhnwllr/dataset-resource-id/README.md

 The mapping from old GBIF dataset-resource-id to modern datasetKey.
-This file is static and never change because no new dataset-resource-ids should ever be created.
+This file is static and should never change because no new dataset-resource-ids should never be created.
 Useful for working with old GBIF data.